-To qualify for English 1A (transfer-level reading and writing), examinees must past both the Reading and the Writing portions of the assessment test.
-Tables 3 and 5 above reflected placement rates into the transfer-level course (English 1A) based only on one of these two criteria in order to show academic preparation by subject.
-The table below reflects actual course placement rates using both the reading and writing qualifying test scores.
+To qualify for English 1A (transfer-level reading and writing), examinees must place into the transfer-level in both the Reading and the Writing portions of the assessment test.
+Figures 1 and 2 above reflected placement rates into the transfer-level course (English 1A) based only on one of these two criteria in order to show academic preparation by subject.
+Figure 3 below reflects actual course placement rates using both the reading and writing qualifying test scores.

-Placement rates have remained steady during the last 3 years at approximately 33%, which is higher than the 5-year average rate of 31%.
+Placement rates have remained relatively steady during the last 5 years, ranging between 32-34%, with a 5-year average of 33%.